Part Four

 Erëmirë Krasniqi: Inspiration…

 Then I have The Fireflies.
 What are the fireflies?
 The fireflies are the messengers of spring, the first sign that the crops are ready to harvest.
 Then this is how we knew that it’s the time of the harvest, and that’s what fireflies are to us.
-Like a phoenix cik cik {onomatopoetic} sending out the message that somewhere the time has come to harvest.
+Like a phoenix cik cik {onomatopoeia} sending out the message that somewhere the time has come to harvest.
 Like that.
-Then I have The Memory Flowers, the place I was born in, Llukar, though I spent more time in Prishtina.
+Then I have The Memory Flowers, the place I was born in, Llukar, though I spent more time in Pristina.
 The place I was born in is covered in flowers, snowdrops, violets.
-What wonderful smell violets have, it’s incredible, as if it were a perfume, I don’t use them ever, only when I shave.
+What a wonderful scent violets have, it’s incredible, as if it were a perfume, I don’t use them ever, only when I shave.
 Then there is some weed called Elmetum, maybe you’ve heard of it?
 If you put two leaves under a child’s head, they sleep immediately, they rest.
-It has a nice smell.
+It has a nice scent.
 These things inspire me, ground, greenery, leaves, these are my inspiration, yes…

 Erëmirë Krasniqi: Thank you very much.